Coronavirus clusters swell on both sides of the US

 New Rochelle and surrounding Westchester County account for the majority of the state’s 173 coronavirus cases.
 New York City, with 100 times the population of New Rochelle, has 36 known infections.

-The virus has infected more than 800 people in the U.S. and killed at least 30, with one state after another recording its first infections in quick succession.
-New Jersey and South Dakota reported their first coronavirus deaths Tuesday.
+The virus has infected more than 800 people in the U.S. and killed at least 29, with one state after another recording its first infections in quick succession.
+New Jersey reported its first coronavirus death Tuesday.
 Worldwide, about 118,000 have been infected and over 4,200 have died.

 In Oakland, California, thousands of restless passengers who have been stuck aboard a cruise ship hit by the coronavirus waited their turn to get off the vessel and go to U.S. military bases or back to their home countries for two weeks of quarantine.

-Note: This story has been corrected to show that the number of dead is at least 29 because a South Dakota death hasn’t been definitively linked to coronavirus.